khyatip19/web102_prework/README.md

-# WEB102 Prework - *Name of App Here*
+# WEB102 Prework - Sea Monster Crowdfunding

-Submitted by: **Your Name Here**
+Submitted by: **Khyati Prajapati**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monster Crowdfunding** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **X** hours spent in total
+Time spent: **5** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-* [ ] The introduction section explains the background of the company and how many games remain unfunded.
+- ✅ The introduction section explains the background of the company and how many games remain unfunded.
-* [ ] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+- ✅ The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
-* [ ] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+- ✅ The Our Games section initially displays all games funded by Sea Monster Crowdfunding.
-* [ ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+- ✅ The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+- ✅ Added a progress bar to each game card showing funding progress percentage
+- ✅ Styled the entire site with a custom modern color palette and layout improvements
+- ✅ Added a scroll-to-section navigation button for better usability
+- ✅ Highlighted overfunded games visually
+- ✅ Responsive layout using flexbox for card wrapping

 ## Video Walkthrough